mjem/shareclip/README.rst

     bin/shareclip --serve

-5. Open a web browser to http://localhost:8080
+5. Open a local web browser to http://localhost:8080 .
+On other machines use http://<ip>:8080

 Installation
 ------------